“Nothing in this world lasts without protection.”

 Good things in the world do not survive unless they are protected.
 Think of a human baby.
 As cute, fun, and loving as they are – they are equally vulnerable.
 Most often these awesome creatures receive joy, warmth, and protection by their caretakers.
 In the natural order the young and defenseless are to be loved and protected by the stronger and older.

 Sometimes – tragically – something unnatural happens.
 A child is born to someone motivated by something other than human connection.
 Instead this person wants to see others – even his or her own children – suffer.
 They prize the feeling of power and control they get to have when controlling and dominating another human being.
 This feeling becomes so valued that no appeal to morality will impede them.
-A person with kind of motivation structure is known as a malignant narcissist.
+A person with this kind of motivation structure is known as a malignant narcissist.
 Saving others from harm does not matter to them.
 Or worse, it matters, but in the opposite direction – they want to harm others.
 They react to confrontations of their abusive behavior by denying, blaming the victim for ‘overreacting’, or claiming the victim deserved it.

 In my practice, most of the clients who’ve survived such vicious upbringings had one primary abusive parent.
 The other “enabler” parent was typically less overtly abusive but passive and compliant in the face of the other parent’s abuse.
 This enabler parent buries himself or herself in work, alcohol, extramarital affairs, and/or household tasks in order to avoid intervening in what is happening to his or her children under his or her roof.